- Commissions ▼

 On August 18, 1945, the Buckley-class destroyer escort USS Pavlic rendenvoused with the British Pacific Fleet, and on August 20, took on board a Royal Navy and Royal Marine landing force from HMS Newfoundland and HMNZS Gambia.
 The platoon of Royal Marines, were led by Captain Blake, RM and two platoons of seamen from Gambia with company headquarters under the command of Lieutenant-Commander G.R.
 Davis-Goff DSC, RNZN took the surrender of the Japanese Naval Base at Yokosuka.
 They were reported to be the first ashore on Japanese soil.

 On August 23, the Fleet formed into Task Groups for entry into Sugami Wan.
 Gambia in company with HM Ships King George V, Newfoundland, Napier, and Nizam formed Task Group 37.
 It was, however not until August 27, that the ships entered Sugami Wan.
 Hands went to general quarters ready for any treacherous move on the part of the Japanese, and battle ensigns were flown, but the entry was without incident.
 Afterwards, the Commander-in-Chief of the BPF, Admiral Sir Bruce Fraser GCB, KBE paid an informal visit to Gambia and addressed the ship’s company.

 HMNZS Gambia was present on September 2, 1945 in Tokyo Bay for the signing of Japanese Instrument of Surrender.
 On September 12, she proceeded to Kii Suido, where she was employed until Septermber 19 assisting United States Forces with the embarkation and recovery of Allied military personnel.
 While here a very severe typhoon was experienced.
 Later that month Gambia assisted in the evacuation of released prisoners of war from Wakayma to Tokyo.

 HMNZS Gambia's crew with a captured Japanese flag

-The bottom photo of this pair was donated by Peter Bennett
+The photo above was kindly provided by Peter Bennett